lucianogarriga/hackaton-web3/readme.md

 ### Concept Idea

+#### Painpoint detected

-Painpoint detected: Services that have intermediaries always have an additional cost.
-So some payment systems entail a process in which, one party A pays to B, who then pays to C.
+Services that have intermediaries always have an additional cost.
+So some payment systems entail a process in which, one party (User A) pays to another party (User B), who then pays to the end party (User C).
+In summary, in a traditional linking relationship to make payments, there are three figures:

+* A: is the user who wishes to pay for any service.
+* B: is the traditional intermediary that charges a commission for the intermediation between two parties.
+* C: is the end user of the destination of the money.

+#### Solution Approach and Context: new User D

-Solution Approach: The workaround in web3 is that sometimes not all parties are required.
+The workaround in web3 is that sometimes not all parties are required.
 So payer A can send assets directly to C without intermediary B. This allows for quicker processes and less expensive ones.

-Contextual Solution: In the local context of this project, the development aims to comply with legal regulations, which may require that the intermediary party still exists.
-If the project includes this party, B, then the web3 solution we propose could still provide more transparency and traceability to the process.
+In the local context of this project, the development aims to comply with legal regulations, which may require that the intermediary party still exists.
+This project is a web3 solution where we provide more transparency and traceability to the process, showing in real time how funds move and the total balance of funds that go in and out of the smart contract.

+A new user comes in place, which is User D, who is the Contract Owner.
+User D, in real life, is the person that creates and updates users to the system, can send payments to User C (even though User C can still claim salairies by their own.)

+#### Use Case Here

-Use Case: The proposed development here is a payment system, that includes custody and distribution, aiming to simplify payments for the end users (A and C) and make the process more efficient.
+The proposed development here is a payment system, that includes custody and distribution, aiming to simplify payments for the end users (A and C) and make the process more efficient.
 The dApp (decentralized Application) could do without centralized intermediaries.
+The Contract Owner, User D, can overview transactions and add and modify users.

+#### Goal

-Goal: Reduce costs and speed up and secure financial transactions.
+Reduce costs and speed up and secure financial transactions.
 Operations become transparent and public, and every payment shows its traceability with the origin and destiny of funds.

 #### Other Use Cases

 The context and use case described above is only a fraction of what this analysis can tackle.
 The pain point is generic, and the use case for payments can be found in a wide array of situations.

-The dApp can be used in any field in which payers and receivers coexist: employees, partners, collaborators, etc. The dApp can be used in environments such as corporations, collaborations, and businesses.
+The dApp can be used in any field in which payers and receivers coexist: employees, partners, collaborators, etc. The dApp can be used in environments such as:

+* corporations
+* collaborations
+* businesses
+* transitional partnerships
+* crowdfunding
+* NGOs

 ### Project Scope: Administration System for Buildings and Owners

 A very common use case is the control of communal expenses that are handed into a fund and then used to pay expenses of the building, services, and employee salaries.

+#### Massive Adoption Angle

+##### A dApp in the background: useful for FIAT users on the frontend

 The idea from the project kick-off is to give a web3 solution that can be useful to a massive audience.
 Between the 1st party A, and the end user C the ideal plan would be to have FIAT payments and FIAT cashouts.

+##### A transparent process, under Scrow

 Everything that happens in the middle should be fueled on the blockchain with Smart Contracts which make the flow secure, traceable, and simple.

 #### Users and UX